-- Payment Netting: If some Euro amounts were redenominated into the new currency while other Euro amounts were not, the parties would lose the benefit of payment netting under section 2(c) of the 1992 and the 2002 ISDA Master Agreements. - Maintenance of authorisation: To the extent that the redenomination legislation or associated capital and/or exchange controls legislation requires a party to an ISDA transaction to obtain any governmental or other consents in order to perform its obligations, that party is required to use "all reasonable efforts" to obtain those consents under section 4(b) of the 1992 and the 2002 ISDA Master Agreements.
+Payment Netting: If some euro amounts were redenominated into the new currency while other euro amounts were not, the parties would lose the benefit of payment netting under section 2(c) of the 1992 and the 2002 ISDA Master Agreements.

+Maintenance of authorisation:

+To the extent that the redenomination legislation or associated capital and/or exchange controls legislation requires a party to an ISDA transaction to obtain any governmental or other consents in order to perform its obligations, that party is required to use "all reasonable efforts" to obtain those consents under section 4(b) of the 1992 and the 2002 ISDA Master Agreements.
 There is ambiguity as to whether all reasonable efforts is the same as best efforts or whether it represents an obligation lying between reasonable and best efforts but, whether or not that is the case, English courts have interpreted these obligations as not requiring a party to sacrifice its own commercial interests.
 The New York courts have interpreted reasonable efforts to be less stringent than the best efforts standard.
 In practice, therefore, this may prove not to be too onerous an obligation to discharge.
 A party's failure to comply with this obligation would, however, result in an Event of Default (after the expiry of the applicable grace period) under section 5(a)(ii) of the 1992 and the 2002 ISDA Master Agreements.

-Bank holidays: The Departing State may declare extended bank holidays to facilitate the changeover to the new currency.
-This will affect the definition of local business day which will be relevant for making payments or deliveries in the Departing State and will also affect the ability to serve notices (including notices of termination) on counterparties in the Departing State (although the 2002 ISDA Master Agreement seeks to address this issue in the definition of the waiting period and local business day relating to the giving of notices in relation to Illegality).
+Bank holidays: Greece may declare extended bank holidays to facilitate the changeover to new drachma.
+This will affect the definition of local business day which will be relevant for making payments or deliveries in Greece and will also affect the ability to serve notices (including notices of termination) on counterparties in Greece (although the 2002 ISDA Master Agreement seeks to address this issue in the definition of the waiting period and local business day relating to the giving of notices in relation to Illegality).

-- Bankruptcy laws: Parties in the Departing State may be subject to mismatches between the currency denomination of assets and liabilities, leading to bankruptcy or insolvency proceedings.
-The Departing State may have or adopt special laws to manage these, which could affect netting and might result in claims being converted (for the purposes of proving claims in bankruptcy) at an unfavourable exchange rate. - Impact on other definitions: To the extent that references in any ISDA transaction to Euro are determined by the courts to be references to the new currency of the Departing State, consideration will need to be given to how other ISDA definitions, particularly those in the ISDA Definitions that refer to Euro, should be interpreted (for example, interest rates indices).
-If a number of member states depart from the Euro, a party might seek to argue that the contract is frustrated where contractual obligations are to be determined by reference to Eurobased indices or rates because such indices and rates are no longer the same as originally contemplated by the contracting parties. - ISDA credit support documents: Looking first at cash collateral, it is likely that a party's obligations to deliver cash in Euro under the terms of any ISDA credit support documentation will be subject to the analysis outlined above as if the delivery obligations were payment obligations (noting that credit support obligations often have separate account details for settlement than for other ISDA transactions).
-In relation to noncash collateral denominated in Euro (for example, bonds issued by the Departing State), the analysis could be more complex as you would need to consider the effect of the redenomination on the assets themselves before construing your documentation.
+- Bankruptcy laws: Parties in Greece may be subject to mismatches between the currency denomination of assets and liabilities, leading to bankruptcy or insolvency proceedings.
+Greece could adopt special laws to manage this risk, which could affect netting and might result in claims being converted (for the purposes of proving claims in bankruptcy) at an unfavourable exchange rate. - Impact on other definitions: To the extent that references in any ISDA transaction to euro are determined by the courts to be references to the new drachma. consideration will need to be given to how other ISDA definitions, particularly those in the ISDA Definitions that refer to euro, should be interpreted (for example, interest rates indices).
+If a number of member states depart from the euro, a party might seek to argue that the contract is frustrated where contractual obligations are to be determined by reference to eurobased indices or rates because such indices and rates are no longer the same as originally contemplated by the contracting parties. - ISDA credit support documents: Looking first at cash collateral, it is likely that a party's obligations to deliver cash in euro under the terms of any ISDA credit support documentation will be subject to the analysis outlined above as if the delivery obligations were payment obligations (noting that credit support obligations often have separate account details for settlement than for other ISDA transactions).
+In relation to noncash collateral denominated in euro (for example, bonds issued by Greece), the analysis could be more complex as you would need to consider the effect of the redenomination on the assets themselves before construing your documentation.
 A few particular points to watch out for: